 D.4.
 I selected a course in advance on QUEST, but it didn't get added to my schedule.
 What happened?
 What should I do?

-The three most likely reasons for not getting a course are that
+The three most likely reasons for not getting a course are

 - you don't have the prerequisites

-- there is an irresolvable time conflict
+- there is a time conflict.

 D.5.
 How do I add/drop/change a course?